Celebrate your Problems!

 What he meant was that life and business are never going to be easy and smooth and we are always going to have problems.
 But the more success you’ve created (whatever that means to you), and the further along the path to your dreams you get, the better “quality” your problems will be.

-Or you ran a webinar and it bombed – not a single person responded to your offer.
+Or you ran a webinar and it bombed, only a handful of people responded to your offer.

-That’s a much better “quality” problem than being so afraid of visibility that the idea of doing a webinar feels like a distant dream that is only for “other people”
+That’s a much better “quality” problem than being so afraid of putting yourself out there that the idea of doing a webinar feels like a distant dream that is only for “other people”

 Or you’ve got no clients and you don’t know where the next one is coming from.